stvngo/LoL-Statistical-Analysis/README.md

 **Null Hypothesis**: Distribution of `gamelength` when `goldat15` is missing is the same as the distribution of `gamelength` when `goldat15` is not missing.

-**Alternative Hypothesis**: Distribution of `league` when `firstblood` is missing is NOT same as the distribution of `league` when `firstblood` is not missing.
+**Alternative Hypothesis**: Distribution of `gamelength` when `goldat15` is missing is NOT same as the distribution of `gamelength` when `goldat15` is not missing.

-Below is the observed distribution of `league` when `firstblood` is missing and not missing, in both a summary table and under a KDE plot.
+Below is the observed distribution of `gamelength` when `goldat15` is missing and not missing, in both a summary table and under a KDE plot.

 |                          | count | mean    | median | std    | min | max  |
 |--------------------------|-------|---------|--------|--------|-----|------|